-Organising trainings and information meetings for SMEs focused on the above-mentioned topics and managed by business organisations, including digiti-

-Advice offered by experts from business organisations, including digitization ambassadors, related to export support available to SMEs, with reference to

-Organising trainings in digital export-facilitating tools for local authorities, Investor and Exporter Assistance Centres and similar organisations.
-Promoting the use of such tools in regional strategies, provided that regional instruments should complement national solutions rather
+- Organising trainings and information meetings for SMEs focused on the above-mentioned topics and managed by business organisations, including digitization ambassadors. - Advice offered by experts from business organisations, including digitization ambassadors, related to export support available to SMEs, with reference to the abovementioned areas of interest. - Organising trainings in digital export-facilitating tools for local authorities, Investor and Exporter Assistance Centres and similar organisations.
+Promoting the use of such tools in regional strategies, provided that regional instruments should complement national solutions rather than compete with them.